The Dental Health Details

 At Tory Hill Dental, our philosophy is that education, compassion, and proven, effective treatment are the mainstays to helping our patients maintain optimum dental health.

-Dr. Doyon prides himself on treating each and every person as he would treat his own family.
-He is always learning new technologies to incorporate into the practice to continually improve patient care.
+Dr. Miedema prides herself on treating each and every person as she would treat her own family.
+She is always learning new technologies to incorporate into the practice to continually improve patient care.

 Your Toothbrush Impacts Your Oral Health

 In their lifetime, the average American will have spent the equivalent of 38.5 days brushing their teeth.

 The average person also only brushes for 45 to 70 seconds—that’s less than half of the recommended time of two to three minutes.
 Not only that but 25 percent of adults do not brush their teeth twice a day as recommended, increasing their chances of tooth decay by as much as 33 percent!